MohdHassank/Offline-_Communication_Devices/README.md

 This project is about creating a small device that allows people to send and receive text messages without internet, Wi-Fi, or mobile network.
-It uses LoRa long-range radio technology to communicate between two or more users.
+It uses LoRa long-range CSS radio technology to communicate between two or more users.
 The system is mainly designed for situations where normal communication fails, such as disasters or remote areas.

 ## Problem Statement